MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 # Spawning

+**Spawning** is the act of loading content into a world [instance](#instances) while it is already running (meaning that the content was not "laid out" in world already and isn't in the [world snapshot](#world-snapshot)).
+For example, imagine a racing game that has 100 kinds of vehicles to choose from and allows 8 players.
+It would use too much memory and really impact perf to put 800 vehicles into the world (so all 8 players have full choice).
+Instead, you could create a [UI](#custom-ui) to let players choose from and then load in the vehicle that they choose.
+This act of "load in when needed" is *spawning*.

+**What can be spawned**: ... <mark>TODO</mark>

+Spawning requires a "template" or "blueprint", a description of entities / meshes / scripts / properties, that should be "stamped" into the world.
+Horizon calls these blueprints **assets**.

+**Assets never contain entities**.
+Instead, assets contain *instructions on how to create some entities*.
+An asset may represent "a blue cone shape that has a [script attached](#attaching-components-to-entities) and is [grabbable](#grabbing-entities)".
+When you drag that asset out of the assets panel it will create a new instance of the blue cone mesh with the right properties applied and the right script attached.
+You could easily drag out the asset again (and get another entity!) or spawn it while the world is running (which would create an *ephemeral* identity).
+When an asset is "dragged out" of the asset panel, we say the entities are **instantiated entities (from the asset)**.
+When an assets is spawned, we say the entities are **spawned entities (from the asset)**.

 Entities and hierarchies can be saved as an asset.
 Assets are like packages of entities, property configurations, and scripts.

+**Techniques**:
+  * Spawning an environment gizmo...

 Assets must have an `Asset Type` and `Folder`.